 "The tourists like it!" he chuckled, "and because he dances like him too!"

-Montreal photographer and adventurer Frederic Hore returns to present his stunning images of Jordan, featuring Petra - the 2,000 year-old, rose-coloured city carved into solid rock by the Nabataean people; ancient Crusader castles; historic biblical sites, the red desert sands of Wadi Rum made famous by Lawrence of Arabia, plus much more.
+From the parched Dead Sea, to the Roman ruins at Jerash, adventurer Frederic Hore returns to present his stunning images of Jordan, featuring Petra - the 2,000 year-old, rose-coloured city carved into solid rock by the Nabataean people, ancient Crusader castles, historic biblical sites, the red desert sands of Wadi Rum made famous by Lawrence of Arabia, plus many more intriguing sites.

-With his tales from the trails and sumptuous Arabic music, it's a 90 minute show with a Mid-East mystique!
+With his historical notes, stimulating travel lore, and sumptuous Arabic music, it's a 90 minute show with a Mid-East mystique!

 to be missed!